-Storefront windows (left, and far left, p.
-26) shall offer unobstructed views of window displays and/or the interior of the building.
-This should be reinforced with lighting that illuminates the interior and highlights displays while avoiding glare in the eyes of window shoppers.
+Storefront windows should offer unobstructed views of window displays and/or the interior of the building.
+Dark, tinted glass is not recommended.
+Transparency should be reinforced with lighting that illuminates the interior and highlights displays while avoiding glare in the eyes of window shoppers.